How to to drive the extreme unpaved road to Topuzdüzü Tepesi in Gümüşhane?

 | Average Gradient | 14.63% |

-How challenging is the climb to Topuzdüzü Tepesi?
+How long is the road to Topuzdüzü Tepesi?

 Pic: Abdul Baki Genç